andrew/ultimate-awesome/README.md

 - [awesome-alibaba-cloud](https://github.com/ellerbrock/awesome-alibaba-cloud) - :tada: awesome list for alibaba cloud.
 - [digi-tags](https://github.com/Eomm/digi-tags) - A collection of knowledge resources for IT enthusiast!.
 - [awesome-internettime](https://github.com/ERnsTL/awesome-internettime) - List of Awesome Swatch Internet Time Tools.
+- [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
 - [awesome-female-creators](https://github.com/gwenf/awesome-female-creators) - Female online tutorial and course creators!.
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .